khu3086/leetcode-solutions/README.md

-These are my solutions for NEETCODE 250 DSA problems list.
+These are my solutions for Neetcode 250 DSA problems list.